-At the conclusion of this course, participants will be able to:
+After this course, participants will be able to:

 - 1. Identify and classify a hazardous chemical's class and type. - 2.
 Demonstrate ways to assess and manage the hazards associated with chemicals. - 3.
 Re-label any new transfer bottles. - 4.
 Implement the proper procedures for responding to spills, emergencies, or injuries. - 5.
 Maintain an accurate chemical inventory.